-If this option is set to true, and T-Server detects a call topology loop where the call has left the T-Server environment and then returned back to a new party on a new call, a new connectionID and separate user-data will be created.
-If this option is set to false, the same call will instead be used with the new destination party.
+If the value of this configuration option is set to true, and T-Server detects a call topology loop where the call has left the T-Server environment and then returned back to a new party on a new call, a new connectionID and separate user-data is created.
+If the value of this configuration option is set to false, the same call will instead be used with the new destination party.

-Note: If the set-call-type-on-dialing option is set to false when the newcall-for-unknown-dest option is true, T-Server is not always able to detect that the call has left T-Server and therefore does not always create a new call when the call returns.
+Note: If the value of the set-call-type-with-dialing configuration option is set to false when the value of the new-call-for-unknown-dest configuration option is true, T-Server is not always able to detect that the call has left T-Server and therefore does not always create a new call when the call returns.

-To prevent the creation of extra calls for internal numbers, set this option to false for environments using complex dialing plans that cannot be accommodated with the dial-plan-prefix option.
+To prevent the creation of extra calls for internal numbers, set the value of this configuration option to false for environments using complex dialing plans that cannot be accommodated with the dial-plan-prefix configuration option.

-Note: This option is for implementations that use simple dialing plans and call scenarios involving call topology loops.
-Call topology loops occur when a call is routed, transferred, consulted, or conferenced from an address within the T-Server-controlled environment to an external address and then later routed, transferred, consulted, or conferenced back into the environment.
+Note: This configuration option is for implementations that use simple dialing plans and call scenarios involving call topology loops.
+Call topology loops occur when a call is routed, transferred, consulted, or conferenced from an address within the T-Server-controlled environment to an external address and then later routed, transferred. consulted, or conferenced back into the environment.